grafana/metrictank/docs/render-path.md

 See above for more details.
 Note: this can only be done to the extent we know what the normalization looks like.
 (by setting up req.AggNum and req.OutInterval for normalization).
-For series that get (further) normalized at runtime, we can't predict this at fetch time and have to either:
+For series that get (further) normalized at runtime, we can't predict this at fetch time and have to pre-canonicalize:

+## pre-canonicalization

+A process which takes a series in fixed or quantized form, and makes it pre-canonical wrt a given interval.
+This can be done in two ways:
 A) remove points to make the output canonical, which removes some information
 B) add null points at the beginning or end as needed, which may lead to inaccurate leading or trailing points that go potentially out of the bounds of the query.